Conduitry/defiler/API.md

 Waits for a file or array of files to be ready.

 - `path` - The path or paths to wait for to become available.
-- `from` - (optional) A path of a file to re-process if any of the file or files given in `path` change.
+- `from` - _(optional)_ A path of a file to re-process if any of the file or files given in `path` change.
 (Typically, this is the path to the file you are currently transforming or generating.)

-Returns a promise resolving to the `File` instance or an array of `File` instances.
+Returns a `Promise` resolving to the `File` instance or an array of `File` instances.

 This can be asked for physical or generated files.
 If you ask for one or more physical files during the initial wave of processing before everything has been read in and processed, it will wait for the file or files to be ready (and transformed).
 Asking for something that is neither a known physical file nor a registered generated file will not throw an error, but will instead simple return null.